skpm/util/README.md

 Additionally, 5 more methods are available:

-- `isNativeObject`: return wether the argument is a native objc object
+- `isNativeObject`: return whether the argument is a native objc object
 - `getNativeClass`: return the class name of a native object
 - `toArray`: cast assimilated arrays (`NSArray`) to a proper JS array
 - `toObject`: cast assimilated objects (`NSDictionary`) to a proper JS object